Why Product Data Is Becoming the Backbone of Digital Commerce

 This is where syndication becomes critical.

-Without this, scaling across channels becomes operationally expensive and error-prone.
+Without this capability, scaling across channels becomes operationally expensive and highly prone to errors.

 AI Is Only as Good as Your Product Data

-AI-driven commerce—recommendations, search, personalization—is often positioned as a technology upgrade.
+AI-driven commerce, including intelligent search, product recommendations, and personalization, is often viewed as a technology upgrade.

-But its effectiveness depends entirely on the quality of underlying data.
+However, its effectiveness depends entirely on the quality of the underlying product data.

-This is why organizations investing in AI without fixing product data first rarely see meaningful results.
+This is why organizations investing in AI before strengthening their PIM strategy and product data foundation rarely achieve the expected business outcomes.

 The Shift: From Data Management to Data Strategy

-Product data is no longer treated as something to manage.
+Across enterprises, product data is no longer viewed as something that simply needs to be managed.

-Because once product data is structured and reliable, everything built on top of it—search, experience, analytics, and AI—starts to perform better.
+Once product data becomes structured, governed, and reliable, every capability built on top of it, including search, customer experience, analytics, AI, and digital commerce, performs significantly better.

 Conclusion